ATPI Data Protection Policy

 15.1 The HGC shall notify directors, managers, and other officers of the Company that:

-15.1.1 Failure to comply with relevant Data Protection legislation may trigger criminal and civil liability, including fines, imprisonment, and damage awards; and
+- 15.1.1 Failure to comply with relevant Data Protection Laws may trigger criminal and civil liability, including fines, imprisonment, and damage awards; and

 16. Data Security